 From Toronto to Montreal through the major national parks

 This mythical itinerary will take you from Niagara Falls to the Saguenay Fjord.
-The most beautiful landscapes in Eastern Canada welcome you.
+The most beautiful landscapes in Eastern Canada are ready to welcome you !

 Itinerary